 When an experimental new cancer treatment shows promising results for many patients, these successes are exciting.
-But cancer researcher Dr. Kelly Paulson says that the most important insights — those that will lead to better therapies for even more patients — come from studying the failures.
+But cancer researchers say that the most important insights — those that will lead to better therapies for even more patients — come from studying the failures.

-“It’s important for our clinical trial participants, for our patients and our families to know that, even if the trial doesn’t go the way that we want it to for that particular patient, we don’t stop working,” she said.
+“It’s important for our clinical trial participants, for our patients and our families to know that, even if the trial doesn’t go the way that we want it to for that particular patient, we don’t stop working,” said Dr. Kelly Paulson, who worked on this project while she was a senior fellow at Fred Hutch and is now the interim lead of the Center for Immuno-oncology, Paul G. Allen Research Center at Swedish Cancer Institute.
 “That we don’t stop asking what we can do better next time.
 That we don’t stop working hard to understand how we can fight cancer better, and how we can make the next treatment better and stronger.”

-Their study was a deep dive into the cells of certain patients enrolled on a recent early stage trial of an experimental immunotherapy.
-In this small trial, people who’d undergone bone marrow transplant for a type of advanced, aggressive leukemia received an infusion of donor T cells genetically engineered with a special receptor.
-This special T-cell receptor enabled the immune cells to recognize cancer cells with a telltale molecular signature.
-At the AACR meeting, Paulson presented updated data on the results of the trial, which was led by Chapuis, Greenberg and Dr. Daniel Egan, also of Fred Hutch.
+Their study was a deep dive into the cells of certain patients enrolled on an ongoing early stage trial of an experimental immunotherapy at Fred Hutch.
+In this small trial, people who’d undergone bone marrow transplant for a type of advanced, aggressive leukemia receive an infusion of donor T cells genetically engineered with a special receptor.
+This special T-cell receptor enables the immune cells to recognize cancer cells with a telltale molecular signature.

 Every participant whose cancers were in remission at the time they received the engineered cells has continued in remission for several years — “truly wonderful,” said Paulson, given how aggressive their cancers were.
-But the engineered cells do not seem to be helping improve the survival of patients whose cancers were not completely in remission after transplant when they received the special T cells, Paulson reported.
+But the engineered cells did not help improve the survival of patients whose cancers were not completely in remission after transplant when they received the special T cells, the scientists reported.

 Why?
 The research team dived in to find out.